 The CGRS has no authority to grant the status of recognised stateless person.

-The role of the CGRS is limited to issuing documents upon request by the recognised stateless person.
-If the recognised stateless person, for administrative issues, cannot count on the services of the country with which he is linked, the CGRS can offer him administrative assistance.
+The role of the CGRS is limited furthermore to issuing documents upon request by the recognised stateless person.
+If the recognised stateless person, for administrative issues, cannot rely on the services of the country with which he is linked, the CGRS can offer him administrative assistance.

 The CGRS issues documents (birth, marriage or death certificates) to recognised stateless persons as long as they